Interaction between cell membranes and protein inclusions in the large-deformation regime: Results

 \Cref{eq:stat_eq_linearized} has been extensively studied in the literature.
 However, its validity is limited to certain conditions: In the following, we assess these limitations by comparing its predictions with numerical solutions.
 To achieve this, we consider the \acp{bc}, see \cref{fig:BCs-scheme_radial_symmetry}:

-where $n^i$ is the unit normal, which lies in the membrane tangent bundle and points outside the membrane manifold \cite{worthmullerIRENEFluIdLayeR2025}. \Cref{linearized_BC_1,linearized_BC_2,linearized_BC_3,linearized_BC_4} correspond to a membrane pinned on both boundaries \pomcircin{} and \pomcircout{}.
-The protein is displaced vertically at an height equal to $h_0$ and the contact angle $\alpha$ is constrained at the protein boundary \pomcircin{} \cite{derenyiFormationInteractionMembrane2002}.
-Such contact angle may reflect the angular span of the hydrophilic region of the \ac{prin}, and it may depend on the membrane lipidic composition \cite{Bassereau_2018}.
+where $n^i$ is the unit normal, which lies in the membrane tangent bundle and points outside the membrane manifold \cite{worthmullerIRENEFluIdLayeR2025}. \Cref{linearized_BC_1,linearized_BC_2,linearized_BC_3,linearized_BC_4} correspond to a membrane pinned on both boundaries \pomcircin{} and \pomcircout{}. \Cref{linearized_BC_1,linearized_BC_3} imply a non-zero force and torque exerted by the membrane on the \ac{prin}, which are balanced by an external force pulling the protein and by the protein's internal elasticity, respectively.
+In the following, \Cref{linearized_BC_3} is enforced exactly by assuming the protein to be infinitely rigid.
+In reality, finite rigidity would lead to protein deformation, and the actual contact angle would result from a balance between membrane and protein torques \cite{danielsCurvatureCorrectionMobility2016}. \Cref{linearized_BC_2} arise from the presence of a pinning mechanism, such as the actin cortex, which constrains the membrane.
+Moreover, \Cref{linearized_BC_4} implies the existence of an applied torque, again associated with the pinning constraint.
 To assess the regime of validity of the linearized equation, we compared membrane profiles from \ac{fe} solutions with the solution of \cref{eq:stat_eq_linearized}. \Cref{fig:comparison-sections} shows that the linear solution remains accurate for imposed contact angles of up to approximately \(\tan \alpha \simeq 0.4\).
 For larger values of the contact angle, the linear approximation fails to capture the correct shape of the membrane and full non-linear equation \crefs{eq:stationary_equation_general_form} must be solved.

 In what follows, we will focus on this regime, which is characterized by the presence of large gradients $\omega \gg 1$.
 The \ac{prin} displacement and contact angle may have the same or opposite sign, leading to distinct deformation responses; these two situations are presented in \cref{fig:non_linear_regimes}.